lambdaclass/concrete/ROADMAP.md

 Expected outcome: a flagship packet/header validator has explicit authority, one Lean-backed property, report/snapshot/diff coverage, and a release evidence bundle that tells an outsider exactly what is proved and what is assumed.

 1. Maintain `parse_validate` as the first packet/parser flagship and use its 10-bar contract as the promotion template for every later showcase.
+2. Maintain `crypto_verify` as a toy proof-scaffolding flagship with explicit non-crypto framing; do not let it substitute for a real cryptography candidate.
+3. Promote the active fixed-capacity / no-alloc candidate once its Phase 4 proof blockers and 10-bar evidence are closed (ring buffer, bounded queue, bounded-state controller, fixed parser state machine).
-2. Promote the next packet/parser candidate only after it passes the same ladder (packet / HTTP / DNS / ELF); name the explicit canonical thesis demo with oracle-backed validation.
+4. Promote the next packet/parser candidate only after it passes the same ladder (packet / HTTP / DNS / ELF); name the explicit canonical thesis demo with oracle-backed validation.
-3. Promote an FFI candidate with a `trusted` wrapper and `with(Unsafe)` isolated at the boundary (libc, checksum/hash, OS call facade, C-ABI library).
+5. Promote an FFI candidate with a `trusted` wrapper and `with(Unsafe)` isolated at the boundary (libc, checksum/hash, OS call facade, C-ABI library).
-4. Promote an ownership-heavy data-structure candidate with linear ownership and deterministic cleanup (ordered map, intrusive list, tree, arena-backed graph).
+6. Promote an ownership-heavy data-structure candidate with linear ownership and deterministic cleanup (ordered map, intrusive list, tree, arena-backed graph).
-5. Promote a privilege-separated tool candidate where capability signatures prove the trusted core cannot touch files/network/processes.
+7. Promote a privilege-separated tool candidate where capability signatures prove the trusted core cannot touch files/network/processes.
-6. Promote a fixed-capacity / no-alloc candidate proving the predictable subset is practical (ring buffer, bounded queue, bounded-state controller, fixed parser state machine).
-Suggested next pull-through candidate — its bounded loops + array indexing + struct construction surface forces the Phase 4 ProofCore extensions named in (7) below.
-7. Promote a **real cryptography** candidate (HMAC-SHA256 verification, Ed25519 verification subset, or constant-time tag comparison) ONLY after Phase 4 ProofCore covers the algorithm's extraction surface: bounded loops, byte/int casts, required bitwise/arithmetic operators, array reads/literals/mutation as needed, and structured return values.
+8. Promote a **real cryptography** candidate (HMAC-SHA256 verification, Ed25519 verification subset, or constant-time tag comparison) ONLY after Phase 4 ProofCore covers the algorithm's extraction surface: bounded loops, byte/int casts, required bitwise/arithmetic operators, array reads/literals/mutation as needed, and structured return values.
 Without those, the algorithm's inner loop cannot extract and the proof story would be no better than `crypto_verify`'s toy.
 The toy graduated 2026-05-23 specifically to register the proof scaffolding; this entry registers the real-algorithm slot the toy does NOT fill.
+9. Require capability-shaped APIs in at least one flagship so authority is visible in source/API, not only reports.
+10. Privilege-separated capability-first showcase as a core thesis example, not incidental.
+11. C-replacement examples as a named release bar: at least one C packet validator, one C state machine, one syscall wrapper, one checksum/length helper.
-8. Grow the public showcase corpus linearly from graduated candidates shaped as small / medium / big programs (one property per small, composition per medium, scale per big); must include borrow/aliasing, cleanup/leak-boundary, ownership-heavy, bounded/no-alloc.
+12. Grow the public showcase corpus linearly from graduated candidates shaped as small / medium / big programs (one property per small, composition per medium, scale per big); must include borrow/aliasing, cleanup/leak-boundary, ownership-heavy, bounded/no-alloc.
-9. Keep the curated showcase set balanced: each graduated example proves a different thesis claim with honest framing, report/snapshot/diff coverage, "what the compiler catches," and an oracle when possible.
+13. Keep the curated showcase set balanced: each graduated example proves a different thesis claim with honest framing, report/snapshot/diff coverage, "what the compiler catches," and an oracle when possible.
-10. Require capability-shaped APIs in at least one flagship so authority is visible in source/API, not only reports.
-11. Privilege-separated capability-first showcase as a core thesis example, not incidental.
-12. Showcase maintenance policy: showcase examples are first-class regression targets; framing must stay honest; report/snapshot/diff coverage must be retained.
+14. Showcase maintenance policy: showcase examples are first-class regression targets; framing must stay honest; report/snapshot/diff coverage must be retained.
-13. C-replacement examples as a named release bar: at least one C packet validator, one C state machine, one syscall wrapper, one checksum/length helper.
-14. Big-workload flagship set: at minimum one protocol/parser security example, one crypto/security proof, one privilege-separated tool, one ownership-heavy medium, one bounded/no-alloc medium.
+15. Big-workload flagship set: at minimum one protocol/parser security example, one crypto/security proof, one privilege-separated tool, one ownership-heavy medium, one bounded/no-alloc medium.
-15. Big-workload flagship quality bar: each has honest proof/trust framing, report/snapshot/diff coverage, an oracle when possible.
+16. Big-workload flagship quality bar: each has honest proof/trust framing, report/snapshot/diff coverage, an oracle when possible.
-16. Focused "Concrete catches this" showcase: examples where C/Rust/Zig/SPARK rely on convention while Concrete rejects or reports the boundary directly; include matching "why not" docs for rejected directions (GC, actors, STM, hidden async, effect handlers, broad inference, detached tasks).
+17. Focused "Concrete catches this" showcase: examples where C/Rust/Zig/SPARK rely on convention while Concrete rejects or reports the boundary directly; include matching "why not" docs for rejected directions (GC, actors, STM, hidden async, effect handlers, broad inference, detached tasks).

 ## Phase 8: Release

 Expected outcome: the first public language release ships with installable artifacts, a supported subset narrower than the full roadmap, and a public security/disclosure policy.

+1. First public release criteria: supported subset, required examples (small/medium/big), required diagnostics, required proof workflow, stdlib/project UX, evidence/policy/tooling story.
-1. Supported-workload matrix: first-class / showcase-only / research-only workloads separated explicitly.
+2. Supported-workload matrix: first-class / showcase-only / research-only workloads separated explicitly.
-2. Semantic diff / trust-drift review as a first-class workflow over stable facts and release artifacts: proof-target drift, theorem/attachment drift, claim-scope drift, package-boundary evidence drift.
+3. Semantic diff / trust-drift review as a first-class workflow over stable facts and release artifacts: proof-target drift, theorem/attachment drift, claim-scope drift, package-boundary evidence drift.
+4. User-facing documentation set: FAQ for predictable/proof/capability questions, comparison guide, supporting material before the book can stop churning.
-3. Positioning page against Rust, Zig, Lean 4, SPARK/Ada, Austral, Dafny, F*, Why3.
+5. Positioning page against Rust, Zig, Lean 4, SPARK/Ada, Austral, Dafny, F*, Why3.
-4. Migration / adoption playbook: what C/Rust/Zig moves first, how to wrap libraries honestly, what stays outside Concrete; C-header scaffolding and stale-proof repair guidance.
+6. Migration / adoption playbook: what C/Rust/Zig moves first, how to wrap libraries honestly, what stays outside Concrete; C-header scaffolding and stale-proof repair guidance.
-5. User-facing documentation set: FAQ for predictable/proof/capability questions, comparison guide, supporting material before the book can stop churning.
-6. First public release criteria: supported subset, required examples (small/medium/big), required diagnostics, required proof workflow, stdlib/project UX, evidence/policy/tooling story.
 7. Public security and soundness disclosure policy: compiler soundness bugs are security bugs; reporting process for miscompiles, stdlib safety, proof-evidence, trusted-boundary; triage and embargo.
 8. Release / install distribution matrix: release binaries, supported host triples, checksums/signing, install paths, first-class vs deferred channels.
 9. Reproducible release-build expectations for compiler and distribution artifacts: bit-for-bit scope, allowed variation, verification recipe.